 Expats in Israel will find that life in cities such as Tel Aviv is relatively peaceful and free from the threats usually associated with the country.
 Violent crime is low in Israel, and foreigners are treated well by locals.

-Expats should nevertheless keep an eye on their valuables when in public places, such as beaches or parks, as petty theft and crimes of opportunity have been known to occur.
+Expats should nevertheless keep an eye on their valuables when in public places, such as beaches or parks, as petty theft and opportunistic crimes have been known to occur.

 Problematic areas in Israel

 Israel’s volatility is largely condensed into a number of key regions, which many expats avoid.
 Problematic areas in Israel include: